apache/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

- - 200: The list of mail queuess
+ - 200: The list of mail queues
- - 500: Internal error

 ### Getting a mail queue details